Why creativity and innovation matter? The 228% difference.

 Innovation is the path to growth

-A company that embraces an innovative mindset is on the path to growth.
+A company that embraces a creative and innovative mindset is on the path to growth.
 From top to bottom, innovation will help you discover a much better way of doing things — more productive, more responsive, more inclusive, even more fun.
-The result is an edge in the market that generates more revenue.
+The result is an edge in the market that makes you more competitive and generates more revenue.

 Creativity plus Action = Innovation

 Innovation always starts with creativity.
 A company that wants to see more innovation needs to encourage and support its employees to come up with novel, relevant and meaningful ideas.
 However, having an idea alone is not good enough.
 It takes action to bring ideas to life.
 But as Lee Iacocca noted in the quote below, that isn’t easy.